 The criteria for the Fellowship will be as follows

-Four (4) Fellows, consisting of Graduate or Undergraduate students, will be “In Residence” at the Hastings Academy of the Art on a weekly basis on either: Wednesday, Thursday or Friday where the expanded library will be available for their respective research, in a non-internet area.
+Four (4) Fellows, consisting of Graduate or Undergraduate students, will be “In Residence” at the Hastings Academy of the Art on a weekly basis on Wednesdays and will have access to the library for their respective research, in a non-internet area on Thursdays and Fridays as well.
 During lunch/tea time, there will be discussions to foster Fellowship on topics of interest to the Fellows.
 Participation in these discussions, organized by the Foundation, is mandatory.

 Throughout the year, in the tradition of the great books, The Academy will organize lectures, colloquia, and artistic programs and provide a forum for the exchange of ideas guided by scholars in the respective fields outlined above.